mynitran/mynitran/README.md

 ### Hi there 👋

+My name is My Ni :smile:, and I am currently using GitHub to work on the courses *Data Preparation & Workflow Management* and *Online Data Collection & Management* as part of the **Msc Marketing Analytics** at Tilburg University, the Netherlands.

+How to reach me: :email: m.n.tran@tilburguniversity.edu

 <!--
 **mynitran/mynitran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.